JMGErie/AI-ML-class-Homework/README_Module 11.md

 Practical Application Assignment 11.1: What Drives the Price of a Car?

 Problem Statement:
-To frame the task, throughout these practical applications we will refer back to a standard process in industry for data projects called CRISP-DM.
-This process provides a framework for working through a data problem.
-Your first step in this application will be to read through a brief overview of CRISP-DM Links to an external site..

-Data:
-You will work with a used cars dataset Links to an external site.for this assignment.

-Deliverables:
 After understanding, preparing, and modeling your data, write up a basic report that details your primary findings.
 Your audience for this report is a group of used car dealers interested in fine-tuning their inventory.

-Submission Instructions:
-Submit the website URL to your public-facing GitHub repository Your Learning Facilitators will grade your submission according to the rubric below

 Response: